MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 - For the Azure Information Protection client:

-    - Unified labeling client: See the [Installation checks and troubleshooting](./rms-client/clientv2-admin-guide.md#installation-checks-and-troubleshooting) section from the client's administrator guide, and check that you're using a [supported version](./rms-client/unifiedlabelingclient-version-release-history.md#servicing-information-and-timelines).
+    - Unified labeling client: See the [Installation checks and troubleshooting](./rms-client/clientv2-admin-guide.md#installation-checks-and-troubleshooting) section from this client's administrator guide, and check that you're using a [supported version](./rms-client/unifiedlabelingclient-version-release-history.md#servicing-information-and-timelines).

-    - Classic client: See the [Installation checks and troubleshooting](./rms-client/client-admin-guide.md#installation-checks-and-troubleshooting) section from the client's administrator guide, and check that you're using a [supported version](./rms-client/client-version-release-history.md#servicing-information-and-timelines).
+    - Classic client: See the [Installation checks and troubleshooting](./rms-client/client-admin-guide.md#installation-checks-and-troubleshooting) section from this client's administrator guide, and check that you're using a [supported version](./rms-client/client-version-release-history.md#servicing-information-and-timelines).

 ### Community resources